 - a) No Impact.
 The project site is located in a sparsely populated portion of Imperial County.
 There are no established residential communities located within or in the vicinity of the project site.
-The nearest residence is approximately 1.15 miles west of the southwest corner of the project site.
+The nearest residence is approximately 500 west of the project site.
 Therefore, implementation of the proposed project would not divide an established community and no impact would occur. - b) Less than Significant Impact.
 The project's consistency with applicable land use plans, policies, and regulations is evaluated below.